 Case Manager Job Outlook

-The U.S. Bureau of Labor Statistics (BLS) reports case manager employment is expected to grow much faster than the average occupation in the coming years.
+The U.S. Bureau of Labor Statistics (BLS) reports that case manager employment is expected to grow faster than the average occupation in the coming years.
 Job growth will occur through an expanding population, increased need for social and human services, and higher demand for mental health and substance abuse treatment.
 While job openings are expected to grow, job seekers with advanced education will have the best prospects.

 Case managers facilitate and coordinate healthcare, mental health services, and developmental and educational programs for children, adults and families.
 They may provide direct instructions and early intervention to help people avoid health or learning problems.
 Case managers conduct screenings to determine eligibility for services and often follow up after care has been administered.